zakkhoyt/CURLLog/README.md

 #### Usage

-First import the header file:
+First import the header file (to your bridging header if using Swift)

 ```
 #import "CURLLog.h"